xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 NOTE:
 When both are defined, the `auth_query` is used only for roles not found in the `auth_file`.

-For both cases, a **secure function** must be created at the database server level and a superuser access to the `pg_shadow` table would be required.
+For `auth_query` to function, **secure function** must be created at the database level and a superuser access to the `pg_shadow` table would be required.
 Secure function could look like:

 ```sql
 CREATE OR REPLACE FUNCTION pgbouncer.user_lookup(in i_username text, out uname text, out phash text)